myHandiQR myHandiQR

 1. You're no longer the only one who knows

-The neighbor, the sister, the new home-care worker read in 30 seconds what they need to know.
+The neighbor, the sister, the new home care aide read what they need to know in 30 seconds.

-The driver knows ahead of time what helps someone relax, what worries them, what pace to speak at.
+The driver knows in advance what helps them relax, what worries them, at what pace to speak.

 3. For the extended family

-The uncle, the grandma, the cousin filling in.
-Everyone informed, everyone reassured, everyone able to get it right.
+Uncle, grandma, the cousin who steps in.
+Everyone informed, everyone reassured, everyone able to do the right thing.

-If you're unavailable one evening, the person stepping in already has everything they need.
+If you're unavailable one evening, the person taking over already has everything they need.

 In practice